coronalabs/corona/README.md

 Entry points for each platform are located in the `platform` directory.
 Refer to README.md files in its subdirectories.

 ## Governance and Code of Conduct
-Solar2D is maintained by community, with principal developer [shchvova](https://github.com/shchvova) organization.
+Solar2D is maintained by community, with principal developer [shchvova](https://github.com/shchvova).
 Our mission is to make Solar2D the best game engine ever.

 To participate in the Solar2D community or development you must follow the Solar2D Community Code of Conduct (see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md))